paulkarpenko/us-code-ui/uscode/title-26-internal-revenue-code/chapter-001-normal-taxes-and-surtaxes.md

 Pub.
 L. 111–5, § 1004(b)(1), inserted “25A(i),” after “23,”.

 Subsec. (d)(4).
 Pub.
 L. 111–5, § 1003(a), amended par.
 (4) generally.
 Prior to amendment, text read as follows: “Notwithstanding paragraph (3), in the case of any taxable year beginning in 2008, the dollar amount in effect for such taxable year under paragraph (1)(B)(i) shall be $8,500.”
+Par.
+(4) was subsequently generally amended by Pub.
+L. 113–295, effective as if included in the provisions of the American Recovery and Reinvestment Tax Act of 2009 (Pub.
+L. 111–5, div.
+B, title I) to which it relates.
+See 2014 Amendment note above and Effective Date of 2014 Amendment note below.

 2008—Subsec. (a).
 Pub.
 L. 110–351 inserted “for which the taxpayer is allowed a deduction under section 151” after “of the taxpayer”.